ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 2. Data Preprocessing

 ### a.
 Handling Missing Data
-- **Objective**: Address missing values to prepare the dataset for modeling.
+- **Objective**: Missing values are addressed to prepare the dataset for modeling.

   - Identified missing values using functions like `.isnull()` in pandas.
   - For each columns with missing data we have used the following methods: